 Step 1: Till the Soil

 Prepare the ground carefully.
 Soil should be tilled to a depth of 4 to 6 inches and broken up to a fine consistency.
-Remove all debris, rocks and weeds that could prevent good contact with soil.
+Remove all debris, rocks and weeds that could prevent good seed-to-soil contact.
 Tilling helps ensure a firm, level surface with no rough spots or depressions that could mar the look of your lawn or trip up visitors.

 Step 2: Add Amendments and Fertilizer

 Condition the soil by adding amendments such as compost, peat moss or vermiculite for good drainage.
 Add a good starter fertilizer with a ratio such as 1-2-1 nitrogen-phosphorus-potassium composition, opt for a mix especially formulated for lawns.
 Work this into the top few inches of soil.
 Soil testing is recommended to determine if any additional nutrients should be added or if soil pH needs alteration.
-You can get soil testing kits from your local garden center or agricultural Cooperative Extension.
+You can get soil testing kits from your local garden center or local Cooperative Extension Service.

 Step 3: Rake the Soil